FirstHR

 How much should I spend on onboarding per employee?

-For small businesses, $75-150 is plenty for creative touches like welcome kits and paid lunches.
-The most impactful ideas (handwritten notes, scheduled check-ins, clear expectations) cost nothing.
-Do not let budget be an excuse to skip onboarding entirely.
+For small businesses, $75 to $150 is plenty for creative touches like welcome kits and paid lunches.
+The most impactful ideas - handwritten notes, scheduled check-ins, clear written expectations - cost nothing at all.
+A $60 lunch and a $50 welcome kit that help a new hire feel genuinely valued are far better investments than $200 worth of branded merchandise they will never use.
+Do not let budget constraints become an excuse to skip onboarding entirely, since the cost of losing someone in their first 90 days is far higher.

 What if I only hire one person every few months?